jonDatz/foodtube/README.md

-# project1_apis
-Project #1 - APIs

 # FOODtube
 FOODtube is a portal for home chefs looking for an independent source of recipes and visual cooking instruction.
-Not all the best meals come from the Food Network.
+Not all the best meals come from the Food Network. https://jondatz.github.io/project1_apis/

 ## Built With
 * [JQuery] (StackPath CDN) https://code.jquery.com/